WTRN: WTRN today

 On February 17, 2018, WTRN switched from its satellite-delivered format to a new local soft AC based format and rebranded as "Easy Favorites 96.9 - 100.7 WTRN".
 During the day WTRN focuses on at work listenership with the new format.
 Continuing with WTRN's full service traditions, evenings and weekends on WTRN are often filled with local and regional sports, live broadcasts throughout the community, etc. WTRN also continued its daily local newscast and features ABC news for national news and sports updates.
 WTRN was the first of several Pennsylvania radio station purchases for Lightner; a few months later, Lightner purchased the other AC/adult standards station in the region, AM 1400, and flipped it to adult hits as WYUP.
 He then in mid-2019 filed to purchase two AM stations (with FM translators) in Altoona, another AC/standards station WKMC (a former AMN member), a heritage news/talk station WRTA, along with two FM stations Mix-94.7 WBRX, and Classic Rock Q-94 WBXQ.

 On September 25, 2020, WTRN changed their format from soft adult contemporary to classic hits, branded as "96.9/100.7 Classic Favorites".

+On March 27, 2023 WTRN adjusted their name to 96.9/100.7 The Train while still airing a classic hits format.